Enopa/Enopa/README.md

-## Jamal's Janky Jank
+## Jamal's page of stuff
-A home for the janky little projects I cobble together, hopefully as I progress the projects become less and less janky.
+A home for the humble little projects I cobble together, each hopefully increases my skills in one way or another.

-Currently working on a game with some friends and a discord bot (Also working on saying the word jank less)
+Currently working on a small webpage using React
+(Also working on saying the word jank less)